 During the last few weeks, bigger names in the Labour Party, have waded into Bolton West to lend support to Julie’s campaign.
 Peter Dowd, the Shadow Chief Secretary of the Treasury and Labour Party Chariman Ian Lavery.
 On both occasions Julie has mentioned their big majorities in stark admiration.
 And in the early morning light of Blackrod here comes Oh Jeremy Corbyn himself striding confidently through the crowds of people singing his name.
 He greets Julie with peck on the cheek.
 He’s come to do a live BBC Breakfast broadcast.
-I take a picture with Julie and Sheila, it’s a good choice of location I say, high from seeing JC – the first politician I have ever identified with in my life – and I fly on an emotional magic carpet into a state of hopeful idealism.
-It is Black Rod who knocks on the door of Parliament for the official State Opening.
+I take a picture with Julie and Sheila, Blackrod is a good choice of location I say, enthused from seeing JC in the flesh.
+He is first politician I have even slightly identified with which flies me off on an emotional magic carpet into a state of hopeful idealism.
+I find myself thinking about Black Rod who knocks on the door of Parliament for the official State Opening.
 Come Thursday who will be behind those doors?
-Will Julie be sat back on those green seats admiring the majority of Prime Minister Corbyn too?
+Will Julie be sat back on those green seats admiring the majority of Prime Minister Corbyn?

 Blog Update: Bolton West 2019 General Election Result: CON Hold with a much reduced Labour base.

 I live in the North of England and spend a lot of time trying to get a toddler dressed in the morning, then the afternoon, then I give up and let her stay in her pyjamas because it's nearly bedtime again.
 I also like to help people who are stuck for words.
 That's it really.
 Those two things.
 It's a nice life.